astrofra/3d-art-preservation-manifesto/README.md

 We encourage artists to use licenses that protect their work and recognize their authorship while facilitating reconstruction for preservation projects.

    - **If the interactive artwork includes code**: We suggest the use of licenses such as GPLv3 or MIT.
-   - **For audiovisual elements (3D models, textures, etc.)**: We recommend the use of Creative Commons licenses **BY-NC** or **BY-NC-SA**, which protect attribution and prohibit commercialization.
-The **BY-NC-SA** (Attribution - NonCommercial - ShareAlike) license allows derivative works as long as they are shared under the same license.
-This manifesto encourages the protection of the artist's rights while offering some freedom for reinterpretation for future restorations.
+   - **For audiovisual elements (3D models, textures, etc.)**: We recommend using Creative Commons licenses, leaving it up to the artist to include the NC (Non-Commercial) clause or not.
+We emphasize the importance of allowing derivative works to ensure the possibility of future restorations.

 ## 4. Hosting